sergevar/paulgrahamblog/cleaned/better.md

 [13] It's sometimes argued that we should be working on filtering at the network level, because it is more efficient.
 What people usually mean when they say this is: we currently filter at the network level, and we don't want to start over from scratch.
 But you can't dictate the problem to fit your solution.

 Historically, scarce-resource arguments have been the losing side in debates about software design.
 People only tend to use them to justify choices (inaction in particular) made for other reasons.

-Thanks to Sarah Harlin, Trevor Blackwell, and Dan Giffin for reading drafts of this paper, and to Dan again for most of the infrastructure that this filter runs on.